Everything You Didn't See on TV at the 2018 ACM Awards

 From Carrie Underwood's comeback to Hillary Scott's performance just two months after giving birth to twins to the heartfelt tribute to the Las Vegas shooting victims, the show was jam-packed with big winners and memorable moments.
 Lucky for you, E!
 News has a plus-one to the highly-anticipated evening and we're taking you along for the ride.

-Check out 10 things that the cameras didn't catch at the 2018 Academy of Country Music Awards!
+Check out everything the cameras haven't caught from the 2018 Academy of Country Music Awards!
 Buckle up, it's going to be a wild one!

 John Shearer/ACMA2018/Getty Images for ACM